aaxc/medusa/readme.md

   > Show frost with timer, when

-  > Add config options for each trial, like kiters, groups, etc
+  > Add config options for each trial, like kiters, groups, etc <- WORK IN PROGRESS